Skip to main content

 What do you do if you find a typo in your CS resume?

-It depends on timing.
-If you find it before applying, fix the file and submit the corrected version.
-If you find it after applying but before any interviews, don't re-submit — fix it for future applications only.
+It comes down to timing.
+Find it before applying, fix the file and submit the corrected version.
+Find it after applying but before any interviews, and you leave the submitted one alone: fix it for future applications only.
 If a recruiter or interviewer points it out, own it in one sentence and move on.
 The cost of drawing attention to a small mistake is almost always higher than the cost of the typo itself.

 What recruiters actually do when they see a typo